 Elective deferrals do not include agency automatic (one percent of gross pay) contributions and agency TSP matching contributions (maximum of four percent) because those contributions are not considered part of an employee’s salary.
-For members of the Uniformed Services, elective deferrals do not include traditional contributions from tax-exempt pay earned in a combat zone.
+For members of the uniformed services, elective deferrals do not include traditional contributions from tax-exempt pay earned in a combat zone.

 How FERS employees can receive maximum agency matching contributions

-The effect of catch-up contributions on the elective deferral limitCatch-up contributions are payroll deductions that TSP participants who are over age 49 as of Dec.
-31 in any year may be eligible to make in addition to regular employee contributions that are subject to the elective deferral limit.
-An employee has to make a separate election each year to make “catch-up” contributions.
+Catch-up contributions are payroll deductions that TSP participants who are over age 49 as of Dec.
+31 in any year may be eligible to make in addition to regular employee or uniformed service member contributions that are subject to the elective deferral limit.
+An employee or uniformed service member has to make a separate election each year to make “catch-up” contributions.

-How the TSP applies the elective deferral and catch-up contribution limit for an employer who contributes to both a civilian and a Uniform Services TSP account
+How the TSP applies the elective deferral and catch-up contribution limit for an employer who contributes to both a civilian and a uniform services TSP account

-Both the elective deferral limit and the catch-up limit apply to the total contributions an employee makes to a civilian and to a Uniformed Services TSP account if the employee participates in both accounts.
+Both the elective deferral limit and the catch-up limit apply to the total contributions an employee makes to a civilian and to a uniformed services TSP account if the employee participates in both accounts.
 During the year, the TSP will apply the limit to each account separately and not allow an employee to contribute an amount to either account that exceeds the elective deferral limit.

 In January of the year following the year in which the employee contributed to both accounts, the TSP will check to see whether the employee’s combined contributions to both accounts exceeded the elective deferral limit and if the employee is over age 49, the catch-up limit.
 If the employee did exceed the limits during the year, then the TSP will return any excess contributions along with the attributable earnings on those contributions.
-The TSP will return excess contributions and earnings first from contributions made to the Uniformed Services TSP account.
+The TSP will return excess contributions and earnings first from contributions made to the uniformed services TSP account.
 If an employee made both traditional and Roth TSP contributions during the year, then the TSP will return excess contributions and associated earnings in a proportional amount from the traditional and Roth TSP balances.
 The TSP will apply the same process to catch-up contributions made to both accounts that exceed the separate “catch-up” contribution limit.

-Finally, tax-exempt contributions made to the traditional TSP of a Uniformed Services account while the Uniformed Service member was deployed to a designated combat zone do not count toward the elective deferral limit.
+Finally, tax-exempt contributions made to the traditional TSP of a uniformed services account while the uniformed service member was deployed to a designated combat zone do not count toward the elective deferral limit.
 But any Roth TSP contributions are subject to the elective deferral limit even if the contributions are made from tax-exempt compensation.
-Roth catch-up contributions made while earning tax-exempt pay in a combat zone will also apply toward the annual “catch-up” contribution limit.
+Roth catch-up contributions made while earning tax-exempt pay in a combat zone will also apply toward the annual catch-up contribution limit.